-NOTE By default, any issues that you associate with files at check-in will be deactivated; they will no longer appear in your activated issues list.
-If you want to leave the issues in your activated issues list, deselect the Deactivate selected issues after checkin check box.
+NOTE By default, any issues that you associate with files at check-in will not be deactivated.
+If you want to remove associated issues from your activated issues list, select the Deactivate selected issues after checkin check box.

-For information on TeamTrack issue association and setup, see "Associating and Working on TeamTrack Issues" on page 392.
+For information on TeamTrack issue association and setup, see "Associating and Working on TeamTrack Issues" on page 364.